 Objectives and Content

-- have knowledge of theoretical framework for the study of atoms and molecules.
+- the structure and dynamics of atoms and simple molecules.

 Required Previous Knowledge